 Different iterations of slides I presented on this topic: WiSE retreat and NYU GUIS, Ghent.

-Continue reading “Gender diversity in academia”
+Continue reading “Gender bias and diversity in academia”

 For the last eight years, I called myself a cognitive neuroscientist.
 Throughout undergrad and grad school, I spent my days finding out how humans make decisions based on the information they extract from the outside world, and what factors play a role in determining our choices.

 Half a year ago I started working with mice, asking many of the same questions.
 I was (and am) excited about the possibilities of recording from actual cells.
 I was (and am) inspired by the many genetic tools available, and the opportunities for collecting quantities of data from single individuals that are very rare in human subjects research.
 I also thought it would be cool to do something different – wrap my head around some fresh ideas, and perhaps build up a useful combined skill set.

 “Science would be ruined if (like sports) it were to put competition above everything else, and if it were to clarify the rules of competition by withdrawing entirely into narrowly defined specialties.
 The rare scholars who are nomads-by-choice are essential to the intellectual welfare of the settled disciplines.”

 Continue reading “Of men and mice: a cognitive neuroscientist in a biology lab”

 I strongly believe in the value of openness and transparency, and I encourage the authors to make their data and analysis code publicly available.
 Over and above increasing the transparency and reproducibility of scientific findings as a whole, sharing data and code increases the visibility and impact of individual papers (McKiernan et al. 2016 eLife).
 Please see the standards of the Peer Reviewers’ Openness Initiative (https://opennessinitiative.org/the-initiative/) for guidelines.

 I hope this is useful to others – so far this has always worked (but my N is pretty small).